SingleStepTests/ARM7TDMI/README.md

 ## Disclaimers

 * The tests do not properly restrict read and write alignment, other than instructions.
 Let me know if it's important to change this
 * The tests treat RAM as a 32-bit flat space with no memory-mapped registers.
+Unless you want to allocate 4GB RAM, I suggest you use our transaction-based method.
 * The tests may have bugs, this is an in-development release v0.1
 * There may be issues with the tests we don't know yet.
-*

 I hope you find it useful!